zachharkey/grunt-nautilus/README.md

+Grunt Nautilus is a grunt plugin that greatly reduces the amount of configuration you need to do yourself when working on projects with grunt.
+Nautilus is built to wrap around and expose several of the most used [grunt-contrib][] plugins, including [grunt-contrib-compass][].
+It even supports some non-contrib plugins that are useful such as [grunt-ender][].
+In all, Nautilus exposes a handful of tasks that perform common interactions with these plugins.
+A few unique tasks are available with Nautilus that make it a bit more powerful.

 ## Installation

+Getting setup with Nautilus is pretty easy.
 If you haven't already, initialize a new Gruntfile using the [grunt-init-gruntnautilus][] template.
-This will create a Gruntfile and a package.json file.
+This will create Gruntfile.js and package.json.
 To install grunt-nautilus and its peer packages and initialize grunt-nautilus run the following:

 ```
 # Installs packages
 npm install

-# Initializes grunt-nautilus' setup
+# The first grunt command execution initializes the grunt-nautilus setup
 grunt
 ```

-_Note, however, that any grunt command at this point will run the grunt-nautilus initialization and exit_

-### Gruntfile

-A grunt-init-gruntnautilus Gruntfile looks similar to the [example.Gruntfile.js][].
+## How Builds Work

+Two main build types exist with Nautilus and its integration with the [app-js-util][].
+You will always get a generalized, global file compilation as `scripts.js`.
+From there, you will get individual controller compilations for every controller you define.
+This allows you to compartmentalize your code and load only what is necessary in certain instances.

+The global scripts build stacks like this:

+- `vendor/**/*.js`
+- `lib/**/*.js`
+- `app/util/**/*.js`
+- `app/core/**/*.js`
+- `app.js`

+The controller builds stack like this:

+- `vendor/**/*.js`
+- `lib/**/*.js`
+	- _Any modules matched in the controller dependencies will stack here_
+- `controllers/yourcontroller`

+_(Note: If the internal building blocks of Nautilus aren't quite enough for you, checkout the [buildin](#buildin) option below.
+It gives you all the extra build control you need.)_

+## How App-Js Works
+The `appjs` task allows you to specify a new module for your Javascript application using either of the 3 available levels, `core`, `util` and `controller`.
+Using templates, `.js` files are created for you in their respective locations.
+This keeps a uniform development style across the application and helps enforce the idea of modular application development.
+For more on how this setup works, checkout [app-js-util][].